raspberrypilearning/interactive-animation/en/step_5.md

 --- task ---

 You may want to change the way your sprite's costume rotates when it moves to stop it going upside down.
-Search for 'rotate costume' in **How to ... create sprite movement**.
+Search for **rotate sprite** in **How to ... create sprite movement**.

 --- collapse ---
 ---